JinEnMok/lttrpy/README.md

 ### Output

-Writes the comparison tables in a Github-flavoured Markdown file.
+Writes the comparison tables in a Github-flavoured Markdown file or an HTML file.

 Sample output: